-2. Draft Plan and Way Forward
+2. Plan and Way Forward

-- 2.1 The draft plan in Annex 1 is still awaiting confirmation of our carbon footprint baseline from 2017/18 which is being calculated by defra alongside the Carbon Trust and JBA Consulting these figures are now expected by the end of December.
-Within the draft plan as presented, we have instead used our own current estimates for the carbon emissions figures. - 2.2 The plan highlights the considerable work the Authority has done to date in reducing its carbon footprint our Authority was founded in 2005 in a time of some climate-awareness and we have certainly worked hard since to reduce our own impacts on the environment our purposes and duty are there to protect.
-The plan targets a 30-40% reduction from the 2017/18 baseline by 2030.
-All remaining emissions are considered unavoidable and will instead be offset from 2024/25. - 2.3 Once member comments have been considered, the baselining data received and a final officer review of the draft plan is completed, we will bring the final plan back to this Committee and the full Authority for formal adoption at its meetings in February and March 2022.
+- 2.1 The final draft plan in Annex 1 now contains confirmation of our carbon footprint baseline from 2019/20 which was being calculated by defra alongside the Carbon Trust and JBA Consulting.
+Originally the baseline year was expected to be 2017/18 but the consultants felt the data available for that year across the defra family was generally poor and therefore changed the baseline to 2019/20 instead. - 2.2 The plan highlights the considerable work the Authority has done to date in reducing its carbon footprint our Authority was founded in 2005 in a time of some climate-awareness and we have certainly worked hard since to reduce our own impacts on the environment our purposes and duty are there to protect.
+The plan targets a 40% reduction from the 2019/20 baseline by 2030.
+All remaining emissions are considered unavoidable and will instead be offset from 2024/25.